spectralDNS/shenfun/docs/source/gettingstarted.rst

 We see that ``ue`` is an :class:`.Array` on the basis ``T``, and not a :class:`.Function`.
-The :class:`.Array` and :class:`Function` classes are both subclassed Numpy's `ndarray <https://docs.scipy.org/doc/numpy-1.14.0/reference/generated/numpy.ndarray.html>`_, and represent the two arrays associated with the spectral Galerkin function, like :eq:`eq:sum8`.
+The :class:`.Array` and :class:`Function` classes are both subclasses of Numpy's `ndarray <https://docs.scipy.org/doc/numpy-1.14.0/reference/generated/numpy.ndarray.html>`_, and represent the two arrays associated with the spectral Galerkin function, like :eq:`eq:sum8`.
 The :class:`.Function` represent the entire spectral Galerkin function, with array values corresponding to the expansion coefficients :math:`\hat{u}`.